dmts-techtonic/masterclass-xai/README.md

 ## Instruction to load the Jupyter notebook to Colab environment
 Log into http://colab.research.google.com/ using your Google Account.
 In the overlay that lists the existing notebooks, please select GitHub option.
 The Jypyter notebook for this exercise is kept in Github URL https://github.com/bkasimani/dmts-mc/blob/main/lime_shap_strokev3.4.ipynb
 Enter the above URL in the search field and it will display the exercise name 'lime_shap_strokevx.x.ipynb'.
-Click New Notebook which will create a new instance of the notebook with a copy from the GitHub.
+Click the notebook name which will download the notebook from GitHub and load it in your Colab.
 Please see the screenshot below for reference.

 ![image](https://user-images.githubusercontent.com/8220013/171600524-946021ef-c77c-43b7-a034-965b50f010d7.png)

+You may receive a warning that the notebook is not authored by Google and downloading from Git can be a risk.
+Please go ahead and accept to continue.

 ## Alternative Option - Using individual's location laptop/desktop (least preferred)